2020PB/police-brutality/README.md

 ## Important Note on Branches

-As of September 15th at 3 PM EDT, the primary branch is `main`.
+As of September 15th at 3 PM EDT, the default branch is `main`.

 Most tools will use the `data_build` branch, which will not be affected by the change.

+The `master` branch will be deleted on September 22nd at 3 PM EDT.

 ---